 Should we invest more, as Richard Oswald suggests, extending the life of the flood control projects of the 1940s?
 Should we encourage the continuation of projects such as the wetlands reserve program (WRP) that pays farmers to allow riparian cropland to become marshland and bottomland forest?
 Will WRP and Corps of Engineers’ wetland restoration projects make a real difference in the intensity of flooding and the future of the pallid sturgeon?

 My fear is that the various federal programs have contradictory effects in part and that the net effect is too small.
-We don’t receive the potential economic benefits and the environmental degradation and flooding risk are not abated.
-But each program is responsive to a constituency that keeps a congressional representative in office.
+We don’t receive the potential economic benefits, nor are the environmental degradation and flooding risk abated.
+But each program is responsive to a constituency that helps to keep a congressional representative in office.

 Would we be better off in the long run by investing in the disassembly of malfunctioning infrastructure and buying out structures in floodplains?
 What do we do with a reservoir that has lost its storage capacity due to silting, dredge or drain?
 What scale of wetland restoration is necessary to make it really work?